FLUID LOGBrakeFluidFlushCost

 Save $10 to $20

-Many shops offer a discount when you combine a brake fluid flush with an oil change or other routine service.
-Ask: "Is there a discount if I do both today?"
-Most chains and independents will knock $10 to $20 off the combined price because you are already there.
+Many shops offer a discount when you combine a brake fluid flush with another routine service.
+Just ask: “is there a discount if I do both today?”

 Skip the dealership (usually)